NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

 Account Permission Considerations
 ---------------------------------

-When configuring NetApp's Manila drivers to interact with a clustered Data ONTAP instance, it is important to choose the correct administrative credentials to use.
+When configuring NetApp's Manila drivers to interact with an ONTAP instance, it is important to choose the correct administrative credentials to use.
 While an account with cluster-level administrative permissions is normally utilized, it is possible to use an account with reduced scope that has the appropriate privileges granted to it.
-In order to use an SVM-scoped account with the Manila driver and clustered Data ONTAP and have access to the full set of features (including Manila Share Type Extra Specs support) availed by the Manila driver, be sure to add the access levels for the commands shown in :ref:`Table 6.17, “Common Access Level Permissions Required with Any
+In order to use an SVM-scoped account with the Manila driver and ONTAP and have access to the full set of features (including Manila Share Type Extra Specs support) availed by the Manila driver, be sure to add the access levels for the commands shown in :ref:`Table 6.17, “Common Access Level Permissions Required with Any